 Hostinger vs Bluehost vs SiteGround

 Price is the decision: Hostinger wins on cost.
 If support and performance matter more than cost, SiteGround is worth paying for.
-Bluehost sits awkwardly in the middle — more expensive than Hostinger, slower than SiteGround, but with the WordPress.org official recommendation.
+Bluehost sits awkwardly in the middle, more expensive than Hostinger and slower than SiteGround.

 Who should use Hostinger

-- Side-project sites and landing pages where budget matters more than raw speed
+• Side-project sites and landing pages where budget matters more than raw performance

-- Developers who need SSH access, Git from the panel, or staging environments at $3/month
+• Developers needing SSH access, Git from panel, or staging environments at this price

-At standard renewal rates, Premium runs ~₹499/month.
+At standard renewal rates, Premium runs ~₹449/month.
 Still cheaper than SiteGround or WP Engine, but no longer the headline deal.

 Whether to renew with Hostinger comes down to one question: have your needs changed?
 If your site is still a simple portfolio and you’re comfortable with the dashboard, renewing makes sense.
 If your freelance business has grown to where you need better performance or more control, it’s worth migrating to SiteGround or a VPS at renewal time.